JGPTech/EchoKey/UCC_8_Days_of_Echokey/README.md

 ## License & Citation

-MIT (or your choice).
+CC0.
 If you use this, please cite “8 Days of EchoKey — Day 1: Cyclicity → ZYZ”.

 ---

 Happy compiling ✨

 ```